 Sep 14th, 2019 - Jan 13th, 2020

-Her major artworks include Why Not Hand Over a “Shelter” to Hermit Crabs?, in which she created city-like shells for hermit crabs, and I Wear the Dog’s Hair, and the Dog Wears My Hair, in which the artist and her dog wear capes made out of each other’s respective hair.
+Born in 1983.
+AKI INOMATA graduated with an MFA in Inter-media Art from Tokyo University of the Arts in 2008.
+Her creative process centers around transforming collaborations with living creatures into artworks.
+These works include Why Not Hand Over a “Shelter” to Hermit Crabs?, where 3D-printed hermit crab “shelters” are given to the crustaceans who go on to inhabit her ornate creations, and I Wear the Dog’s Hair, and the Dog Wears My Hair, in which the artist and her dog wear capes made out of the other’s hair.

 photo: Kenshu Shintsubo

 9:00-17:00 (Last admission 30 minutes before closing)

 except for National Holidays, in which case the museum is open on the holiday and closed the following Tuesday

 *Closed December 28, 2019 through January 1, 2020 for year-end holidays